vinceskahan/v5wiki/forecasting.md

 ### Forecast data in the exfoliation skin

 The display of forecast data is built in to the exfoliation skin.
 It should show up automatically when the forecast extension is installed.
-Use the forecast options in `Extras` to control the output.
+Use the forecast options in `Extras` to control the output in the forecast page of the exfoliation skin.

 ![current](http://lancet.mit.edu/mwall/projects/weather/exfoliation-for-weewx-0.13/current-with-forecast-annotated.png)